abhirup-m/simple-static-fast-website/index.md

 All the stuff that can be found on this website is listed on the home page, so scroll through it to see if you find anything interesting.

-## What's my PhD about anyway?
+## So, what do you work on?
+The answer to this question depends on how far down the rabbit hole you want to go.
+For the uninitiated, I work in theoretical condensed matter physics.
+For the specialists, I work on strongly correlated fermionic systems, focusing on phase transitions of the Mott-Hubbard kind in the context of quantum impurity models.

-I work in theoretical condensed matter physics, more specifically on strongly correlated fermionic systems.
-I am a part of the Emergent Phenomena and Quantum Matter (EPQM) group at IISER Kolkata.
+I am a part of the Emergent Phenomena in Quantum Matter (EPQM) group at IISER Kolkata.
 The group’s work involves studying quantum models of correlation and obtaining novel emergent states of matter.
 The models that have been studied involve quantum magnetism, strong correlation, impurity physics, superconductivity, and others.

 ## Okay, but is there anything interesting here?
 Take a look at these pages.